Dav00Arm/Vehicle-Counting-Demo/README.md

 # Vehicle-Counting-Demo
 Counts the vehicles passing in each lane, tells the direction, vehicle type, and number of cars and their types in drawn areas.
+The video is coming soon.